Lacunary Generating Functions for the Laguerre Polynomials: Standard generating functions of Laguerre polynomials

-An interesting example for illustrating the flexibility and the usefulness of the symbolic methods is derivation of the generating functions of special polynomials and of special functions as well.
+The first family of examples will concern standard generating functions of polynomials $\Lambda^{(\alpha)}(x)$ and $\Lambda^{(\alpha,\beta)}(x)$.
+In this way we illustrate the usefulness of our approach.
 We will consider in the following two types of generating functions, namely the exponential and the ordinary ones.
-In the first case, i.e. the exponential generating function of polynomials in Eq. (\ref{EQ1.6}) leads to the following form
+In the first case, Eq.~(\ref{EQ1.6}) leads to the following form